Balancing Efficiency and Quality: MoEISR for Arbitrary-Scale Image Super-Resolution: Introduction

-To illustrate the process, an LR image is passed through the encoder to obtain the INR.
-This representation is then processed by the mapper, generating an expert map assigning suitable experts to individual output pixels.
-The obtained INR, along with its corresponding target coordinates, is directed to the assigned expert, predicting the final RGB value.
-Furthermore, the expert map generated by the mapper offers a distinct visualization of the spatial relationships and relative complexity among pixels.
-Fig.~\ref{fig:1} shows the expert map derived from the provided input image, clearly highlighting the allocation of more computationally heavy experts (\eg 4-layer and 5-layer experts) along object boundaries characterized by abrupt RGB value transitions, as well as in regions with complex textures.
-Additionally, given its model-agnostic nature, our MoEISR seamlessly integrates into various INR-based arbitrary-scale SR networks.
+To illustrate the process, an LR image is passed through the encoder to obtain the INR, which is processed by the mapper to generate an expert map assigning suitable experts to each pixel.
+The obatined INR and target coordinates are sent to the assigned expert, predicting the RGB value.
+The expert map generated by the mapper offers a distinct visualization of the spatial relationships and relative complexity among pixels.
+The expert map depicted in Fig.~\ref{fig:1} offers a critical insight into the efficiency of our model.
+By allocating more computationally intensive experts (\eg ~4-layer and 5-layer experts) to regions of the image with higher complexity, such as object boundaries with abrupt RGB value transitions and areas with intricate textures, the model can handle these challenging areas more effectively with decreased computational demand.
+This targeted allocation ensures that complex regions receive the necessary processing power, optimizing the balance between performance and computational efficiency.
+Given its model-agnostic nature, our MoEISR seamlessly integrates into various INR-based arbitrary-scale SR networks.
 This integration enhances HR reconstruction quality while reducing computational complexity, demonstrating MoEISR's adaptability across diverse arbitrary-scale SR frameworks and contributing to the advancement of image upscaling techniques.
+Furthermore, while our experiments demonstrate the effectiveness of our approach in arbitrary-scale SR, our method is also applicable to various research domains utilizing INR, such as 3D modeling.

-We summarize our major contributions as follows: \begin{itemize} \item We present a model-agnostic approach for INR-based arbitrary-scale SR networks. \item We demonstrate that MoEISR achieves comparable or superior results to existing arbitrary-scale SR networks by utilizing experts with varying capacities in a pixel-wise manner, leading to a reduction of up to 73\% in FLOPs. \end{itemize}
+We summarize our major contributions as follows: \begin{itemize} \item We present a model-agnostic approach for INR-based arbitrary-scale SR networks. \item We demonstrate that MoEISR achieves comparable or superior results to existing arbitrary-scale SR networks by utilizing experts with varying capacities in a pixel-wise manner while necessitating substantially fewer FLOPs. \end{itemize}